zibbozz/dysmantle-map/README.md

 # dysmantle-map
 An interactive map for the DYSMANTLE game

+# Credits
+This project was originally made by [OGMods](https://github.com/OGMods/dysmantle-map).
+This is only a private repository trying to further improve the project by using more modern technologies.

-# Steam Guides
+# Steam Guides by OGMods
-Visit my DYSMANTLE guides on steam:
+Visit DYSMANTLE guides made by OGMods on steam:

 [All Points of Interests](https://steamcommunity.com/sharedfiles/filedetails/?id=2282023882)